 CPU scheduling shows switches

 All of the columns in the CPU Scheduling summary table show data that is related to a particular context switch (or multiple context switches grouped together), and the grouping (by the columns to the left of the orange bar) affects how many context switches are displayed on each row.
-With the recommended default state there will initially be one row for each process for which context switches were recorded during the selected time period, and as you drill in more rows will be revealed.
+With the recommended default view there will initially be one row for each process, and as you drill in more rows will be revealed.
 The grouping by stack is particularly important since it lets you see the big picture more easily.

-Any threads or processes that did not have context switches during the selected time period will not show up.
+Any threads or processes that did not have context switches during the visible time period will not show up.

-Before diving into the columns (there are 50 of them!) some concepts and prefixes need to be covered.
+Before diving into the columns (there are over 60 of them!) some concepts and prefixes need to be covered.